m-bouville/investing-by-numbers/README.md

 - there are no asset classes other than stocks and bonds,
 - the strategies use only data that are publically available.

-The strategy returns about as much as a constant allocation 80% in stocks, but with less volatility and smaller drawdowns.
+The overall strategy returns about as much as a constant allocation 80% in stocks, but with less volatility and smaller drawdowns.

 ### Diving into the details